How to sell more: 8 sales tips (+ actionable examples)

 If you postpone making a decision even for a day, you lose the momentum and can forget some crucial details.
-So instead of subjecting yourself to 30 minutes of sifting through the email threads, spend 1 minute now and schedule that follow-up.
-At OnePageCRM, we call it the Next Action principle and do all the heavy lifting for you.
+So instead of subjecting yourself to 30 minutes of sifting through the email threads, spend 1 minute now and schedule that follow-up straight after the call.

 (Here comes the “but”).

 But between 18% and 69% of all CRM implementations fail.
 Why?
 According to Entrepreneur.com, the two main reasons are the fact that most CRMs are “focused on executives, not sellers” and that rather than being built on methodology, they are “just a system of record.”
 Or what we call a “dead database.”

 So while the management enjoys pretty graphs and detailed reports, the actual sales reps dread using a CRM as it becomes yet another tedious admin task.

 Here’s how to organize your contact database in a better way:

 Make sure that your chosen CRM becomes an integral part of your sales process and accelerates it rather than hinders it.
 For that, you need to make sure that no contact is added to the system just for the sake of adding it.
 If it makes it to your CRM, it needs to have a defined and scheduled next step.
 In other words, you need to know how and when you’re going to action them.
 For this, action-focused CRMs are especially useful.

 5. Prepare for meetings and calls with prospects